Disc Brake Installation -

 Install the brake caliper adapter to the spindle using the supplied bolts, with the caliper mounting point facing you while you look at the brakes.
 The bolts from the kit go through the smooth holes in the bracket into the threaded holes in the spindle.
 Torque them to 30-35 ft-lbs.

 - Remove all of the brake shoe return springs (one upper, two lower) using brake pliers or locking pliers (vice grips).
 Wear goggles while doing this to protect your eyes from flying springs!

-- On each brake shoe there is a spring that holds the shoe against the backing plate.
-The spring is held in place by a pin that goes through the backing plate, through the center of the spring, then connects to a small hold-down cup on the outer end of the spring.
+- On each brake shoe there is a spring and pin that holds the shoe against the backing plate.
+The spring is held in place by a pin that goes through the backing plate, through the brake shoe support plate, through the center of the spring, then connects to a small hold-down cup on the outer end of the spring.

 Remove the hold-down cups and springs as follows:

 - Remove the lower end of the brake shoes from the slots on either end of the adjusters, then remove the upper end of the shoes from the slots on either side of the wheel cylinder.
 Remove the brake shoes from the assembly.

 - Remove the bolt (13mm) on the back side of the backing plate that secures the wheel cylinder to the backing plate.
 Detach the wheel cylinder from the brake backing plate.

 - Remove the four 15mm bolts that hold the brake backing plate in place and remove the backing plate.
 There now should be nothing left but the spindle.

 Again, you will not use the brake shoes, wheel cylinder or backing plate again.